 Most non-lethal self-defense weapons are legal in California so long as they are used in good faith.

 The California penal code defines several different types of knives each having their own special rules, however, a general rule is that most ‘exotic’ knives are illegal for the average citizen to carry in California.

 California defines folding knives Folding knives are knives that “opens with one hand utilizing thumb pressure applied solely to the blade of the knife or a thumb stud attached to the blade, provided that the knife has a detent or other mechanism that provides resistance that must be overcome in opening the blade, or that biases the blade back toward its closed position” .
 In short, all folding knives are legal in California.
 California Penal Code Section 17235.
 As long as they are in the folded position they can be carried in a concealed manner.
 There is no blade length restriction per the penal code.

 A great folding knife would be a credit card knife.
 It fits into your wallet so you’ll always have it with you in case of an emergency.

-In addition to being a self defense weapon it’s also a flashlight, a can opener, a glass breaker, and a screwdriver.
-Oh and did I mention it it’s a real pen?
-Here’s a real life review of the strike pen which you can get for free just pay shipping.
+In addition to being a self-defense weapon, it’s also a flashlight, a can opener, a glass breaker, and a screwdriver.
+Oh, and did I mention it it’s a real pen?
+Here’s a real life review of the strike pen which you can get for free just pay to ship.